Near-optimality of conservative driving in discrete systems

 Being able to change $A_{ij}(t)$ is equivalent to being able to control $F_{ij}(t)$ or the current $j_{ij}(t)$ at each transition.
 Optimizing over $F_{ij}(t)$ ($M$ degrees of freedom (DOF) if the graph has $M$ edges) can be reparametrized and equivalently understood as an optimization over all $\dot{p}_i(t)$ ($N-1$ DOF for an $N$-state system), followed by a constrained optimization over all cycle currents ($C = M - (N - 1)$ DOF for a system with $C$ fundamental cycles).
-This latter optimization over currents $j_\mathcal{C}$ along a cycle $\mathcal{C}$ corresponds to adjusting circular flows in the network and can be performed for fixed $\dot{p}_i(t)$, i.e., without affecting the time-evolution of the system, by taking the derivative with respect to a cycle current $\partial_{j_\mathcal{C}}$ as explained in Appendix A.
+This latter optimization over currents $j_\mathcal{C}$ along a cycle $\mathcal{C}$ corresponds to adjusting circular flows in the network and can be performed for fixed $\dot{p}_i(t)$, i.e., without affecting the time-evolution of the system, \re{in accordance with Kirchhoff's current law \cite{schn76a, hill89, bond07}.
+Operationally, we can take} the derivative with respect to a cycle current $\partial_{j_\mathcal{C}}$ as explained in \ref{appendix:cycles}.

-Therefore, and because entropy production is additive in a Markovian system, the optimization over the cycle currents $j_\mathcal{C}$ can be performed independently for each point in time $t$.
+Therefore, and because entropy production is \re{time-additive} in a Markovian system, the optimization over the cycle currents $j_\mathcal{C}$ can be performed independently for each point in time $t$.
 Thus, we can consider a fixed point in time $t$ and suppress the time arguments.
 Minimizing the entropy production rate then corresponds to the condition

 On the other hand, for conservative forces $F_{ij} = \psi_i - \psi_j$, the cycle affinity